ZodiacXxC/K-Server/README.md

 How to use :

-1- change a IP-Host in sender.py and Client-rec.py to your ip
+1- change a "host" in sender.py and Client-rec.py to your ip

 2- open a server in the main computer or server